Skip to content

 }

 You should now be able to use the Mailisk API.
-For additional info head over to the API reference.
+For additional information, head over to the API reference.

 Creating a Namespace

 Mailisk inboxes are refered to as namespaces.
-A namespace can be created under Namespaces in the dashboard.
+You can create a namespace by navigating to Namespaces in the dashboard.

-Emails sent to anythinghere@{namespace}.mailisk.net will be received in the inbox. anythinghere can be replaced with whatever email address you want, for every namespace you have unlimited email addresses.
+Emails sent to anything@{namespace}.mailisk.net will be received in the Namespace inbox. anything can be replaced with any email prefix you desire.
+Each namespace allows for unlimited email addresses.

 Example

-If your namespace is mynamespace.
-Sending an email to hello@mynamespace.mailisk.net or world@mynamespace.mailisk.net will make that email appear in the inbox.
+If your namespace is mynamespace, then emails sent to hello@mynamespace.mailisk.net or world@mynamespace.mailisk.net will be delievered to your Namespace's inbox.

 Reading Emails via API

-With your namespace created and a few emails in the inbox, let's see how we can view this using the API.
+With your namespace created and a few emails in your inbox, let's explore how to view them using the API.
 We will use the Search Inbox endpoint:

 curl --request GET \